Access ACT Government information

 Access information through an FOI request

-If you cannot get the information you need, you may be able to get it through a Freedom of Information (FOI) request.
+If you cannot get the information you need, you can submit a Freedom of Information (FOI) request.

 Under the Freedom of Information Act 2016, you can: